mmikusx/Web-app-project/README.md

 - `popular` - retrieves a list of the most frequently chosen novels
 - `topRated` - retrieves a list of the best-rated novels
 - `searchByCategory` - searches for novels by category
+- `search` - searches for novels by title or author

 ### UserController
 - `register` - registration of a new user